 How’s your weekend going?
-We’re having a slow one and staying at home mostly to keep warm!
-The girls are pretty happy just building stuff with their LEGO and I’m trying to make a good start on my Christmas dress.
+We’re having a slow one and staying at home mostly.
+The girls are happy just building stuff with their LEGO and I’m trying to make a good start on my Christmas dress.

 “Women hold up half the sky.” – Mao Zedong